omarkawach/spatial_analysis_scenarios/README.md

 ![](GeoDa_Work/n_cases_pop.png)
 **Figure 3**.
 Quantile Classification of Wards at Risk of Disease Spillover (USE A BETTER WORD)

+*Possible Use Case*
+1. We could see which buildings are in a DA and connect them for population growth analysis.
+   - Does the number of buildings in a DA impact population?
+Will likely need statistics data for this

 ### Emergency Services - Health Unit Access Model